Skip to content

 For the Puto Batter:

-1. In a small bowl, melt 1 stick of butter in a microwave.
-If using a pan to melt butter, use low heat possible.
+1. In a small bowl, melt 1 stick of butter in the microwave.
+If using a pan to melt butter, use the lowest heat possible.
 Do not burn the butter.
-You need 7 tablespoons of melted butter. (alternatively, you can use coconut oil or lard).
+You need 7 tablespoons of melted butter.
+(Alternatively, you can use coconut oil or lard.)

 2. In a mixing bowl, add melted butter, beaten eggs, and ½ cup white and brown sugar.
 Whisk it until well combined.

-3. Add 1 cup evaporated milk or full cream milk.
-Whisk it and gradually add in sifted flour and baking powder.
+3. Add 1 cup of evaporated milk or full-cream milk.
+Whisk it and gradually add in the sifted flour and baking powder.

 4. Gradually add water while whisking.
-If you have an electric hand mixer, beat it quickly until batter becomes bubbly.
-But DO NOT overmix it, you only need enough bubbles in the batter to make your puto become fluffy when cooked.
+If you have an electric hand mixer, beat it quickly until the batter becomes bubbly.
+But DO NOT overmix it; you only need enough bubbles in the batter to make your puto fluffy when cooked.

 5. Once it becomes bubbly, fold in your vanilla flavoring and matcha powder with a clean spatula.